Full Form of PFI – Private Finance Initiative

 How Does Private Finance Initiative Works?

-- The tenure of the contracts is usually for a period of 25-30 years, depending on the requirements and nature of each project.
+- The contracts’ tenure is usually for a period of 25-30 years, depending on the requirements and nature of each project.
 During the project tenure, SPV undertakes works and is remunerated by the public sector authority on a “no service, no fees” basis.
 This means that the public sector authority prescribes certain “output specifications” regarding the outcomes to be achieved by the SPV.

 - However, if SPV does not improve the standards over time, public sector authority may terminate the contract and take ownership of the project itself.